dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 error.
 And there are probably another half-dozen errors that are impossible to

 predict.
-Keep reading for another way to deal with errors — even those you can’t
+Keep reading for another way to deal with errors — even those you can't

 anticipate.

 Handling Errors Another Way

 How can you identify and handle every possible error?
-Often, you can’t.
+Often, you can't.
 Fortu-

 nately, VBA provides another way to deal with errors.